 China slams US over Hong Kong ahead of expected breakthrough in trade deal

-As Hong Kong reels under massive anti-government protests, China on Saturday accused the Trump administration of backing the agitation with the "real purpose" of bringing the regional financial hub to ruin.
-Chinese ambassador to India Sun Weidong said China has evidence showing that "interference, intervention and instigation of external forces" were behind the escalation of situation in Hong Kong.
+In the midst of massive anti-government protests in Hong Kong, China on Saturday accused the US of backing the demonstrators with the "real purpose" to destabilise and bring the city to ruin.
+Chinese ambassador to India Sun Weidong said China has evidence showing that "interference, intervention and instigation of external forces" were behind the escalation of the situation in Hong Kong.

-His strong criticism of the US came at a time when China and the US were inching closer to seal a trade deal to end months of tariff war between the two economic powers.
-Appearing to appreciate New Delhi refraining from commenting on the situation in Hong Kong, the envoy said it was in common interest of India and all countries to maintain Hong Kong's prosperity and stability.

 On whether the Trump administration's action following protests in Hong Kong will impact the trade deal being negotiated by the both sides, Sun said: "China's position on China-US economic and trade issue is consistent and clear."
 "The trade frictions provoked by the US will only harm others without benefiting itself, and eventually harm the interests of the American people," he said.